Rotterdam: In popular culture

 Rotterdam features in Edgar Allan Poe's short story "The Unparalleled Adventure of One Hans Pfaall" (1835).

 Rotterdam features in J.T.
 Sheridan Le Fanu's "Strange Event in the Life of Schalken the Painter" (1839).

+In episode 2 of the first series of Survivors Greg Preston says "Rotterdam was burning, just miles and miles of fire.
+Oil tanks going off like bombs."

 In season 1, episode 2 of The Golden Girls ("Guess Who's Coming to the Wedding?"), Dorothy reminisces how her ex-husband, Stan, would buy her tulips after they fought.
 "Towards the end, our house looked like Easter in Rotterdam."

-In 1996, the British band The Beautiful South recorded a song named after this region titled "Rotterdam (or Anywhere)."
+In 1996, the British band the Beautiful South recorded a song named after this region titled Rotterdam (or Anywhere).

 Part of Jackie Chan's 1998 film Who Am I? is set in Rotterdam.

 Ender's Shadow, part of the series Ender's Game is partially set in Rotterdam.

 In the 2004 video game Hitman: Contracts, the missions "Rendezvous in Rotterdam" and "Deadly Cargo" are both set in Rotterdam.

 The 2017 Laurence Olivier Award-winning play Rotterdam, written by Jon Brittain, is set in the city.

 In Battlefield V, this city is used as a map released on its two of its maps on launch, which are Rotterdam and Devastation, and featured the British Army fighting against the Wehrmacht and according to its history, the white building was almost left untouched by the bombing during WWII and that building can be seen on both in-game and real world.